Director: RaMell Ross

-But it does mean that it can be difficult to follow.
+But it does mean that it can be difficult to follow at times.
 Perhaps that’s because we’ve become so used to the standard framework of a linear narrative; perhaps it’s because it’s five years worth of footage and intrapersonal relationships squeezed into a 76 minute film, broken up by cryptic question or a vague description of the situation about to be shown.

-This can have quite a jarring effect, but as a nonfiction anthology comprised mostly of fly on the wall footage, Hale County presents a fairly comprehensive view of the reality experienced by a relatively underrepresented demographic in the Black Belt of the American South.
+This can have a jarring effect, but as a nonfiction anthology comprised mostly of fly on the wall footage, Hale County presents a comprehensive view of the reality experienced by an underrepresented demographic in the Black Belt of the American South.